CreativeSelf0/Synced-Audio-Frame-Extractor/README.md

 # Sync-audio-images-frames

-This is a script to generate frames audio, and image files from a video file in sync.
+This is a script to generate frames for audio, and image files from a video file in sync.

 # How to use
 1. Install Requirements: ```pip install -r requirements.txt```